Ender 3 V2 – How good is it?

-Hello everybody and welcome to another review.
-Today we’ll be taking a closer look at the Ender 3 V2 and see where it stands in today’s market.
-Full disclaimer, I purchased this machine with my own money in order to do this review, so everything you see here is based on my own opinion.
+In today’s article, we’ll be taking a closer look at the Ender 3 V2 by Creality and see where it stands in today’s market.
+I purchased this machine with my own money in order to do this review, so everything you see here is based on my own opinion.

 This is the updated version of the original Ender 3, and it does seem like the company may have implemented some customer recommendations.
 First off, this machine does use silent stepper drivers, which greatly reduces the amount of noise during operation.
 Very important to note, however, is that the stepper drivers are soldered to the board, making any future replacements or upgrades more difficult with this main board.
 Although the motors moving the machine are silent, the fans which cool all the various components are not, and this should be taken into consideration.
 A great addition to this machine is the fuse for the main power input that’s located on the motherboard.
 This is the first time I’ve seen a company implement this safety feature, and I certainly hope to see other companies do so as well.